 Alejandra Rajal is a documentary photographer born and based in Mexico.
 Her vision focuses mainly on creating awareness of different realities through photographs, aiming to social conscience, empathy and sensibility to others.
 Currently, she works as a freelance photographer dividing her time between assignments and her personal projects.
-For her the necessity to connect with the people she photographs is essential and really devotes to the creative process of each project she works on, to understand the small details and importance of actions and thoughts behind each person.
 She holds a Bachelor degree in Advertising and Design and her work has been featured in NPR

 Member of Native Agency